 Treatment Options for Breast Implant Illness: Exploring Various Approaches

-Breast Implant Illness (BII) is not yet a widely recognised medical condition, which means that there is no standardised treatment approach.
-In many cases, the surgeon must determine the most appropriate treatment strategy for each patient on an individual basis.
-The process begins with identifying the issue, but since there is no definitive diagnosis for BII, it is crucial to rule out other potential causes of the symptoms mentioned above.
+Breast Implant Illness (BII) is not yet a widely recognised medical condition, so there is no standardised treatment approach.
+In many cases, the surgeon must determine the most appropriate treatment strategy for each patient individually.
+The process begins with identifying the issue, but since there is no definitive diagnosis for BII, it is crucial to rule out other potential causes of the abovementioned symptoms.

 Many patients with BII have found relief through the removal of their implants.
 This can be done using various surgical techniques, such as a partial capsulectomy or an en-bloc capsulectomy, which involve removing the implant and the surrounding capsule either partially or entirely.